dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 ![](2019-05-16-23-45-47.png)

-In the previous chapter "K8SNodeManagementPlaneLS" was connected to Tier 1 Logical Router ("T1-K8S-Node-Management") and the IP address assigned to the router interface was 10.190.5.1 /24, hence an IP address from the same subnet is picked up, shown below.
+In Part 1 of this series "K8SNodeManagementPlaneLS" was connected to Tier 1 Logical Router ("T1-K8S-Node-Management") and the IP address assigned to the router interface was 10.190.5.1 /24, hence an IP address from the same subnet is picked up, shown below.

 ![](2019-05-22-17-45-21.png)